FrancisGX/blog/improve_your_code_with_collection_closure_methods.md

 A lot less code then when we started, and still the same result.

-We've talked about how Enumerable methods like ```.map``` can help us write clean succinct code, but what I haven't told you is that this is actually a popular refactoring technique called replace loop with collection closure method.
+We've talked about how Enumerable methods like ```.map``` can help us write clean succinct code, but what I haven't told you is that this is actually a popular refactoring technique called **replace loop with collection closure method**.
 Let's look at a few more examples of the technique.

 ```prettyprint lang-ruby
 brainless = []